marvel-nccr/quantum-mobile/README.md

-# Quantum Eden
+# Quantum Mobile

-*Quantum Eden* is a Virtual Machine for computational materials science.
+*Quantum Mobile* is a Virtual Machine for computational materials science.

 This repository contains the vagrant and ansible scripts to set up the VM.